bernardoms/twitter-services/twitter-summarize/README.md

 it's possible to see the endpoints and example after run the project and acess that endpoint: http://localhost:8081/swagger-ui.html

-This apis runs a service to summary all new hashtags from hour to hour, however it's possible to force a summaryzing using an endpoint described in the swagger endpoint.
+This apis runs a service to summary all new hashtags when receives a new message from sqs. however it's possible to force a summaryzing using an endpoint described in the swagger endpoint.